-We did not identify any instances of noncompliance other or matters applicable to the financial statements that are required to be reported under Government Auditing Standards.
+We did not identify any instances of noncompliance or other applicable to the financial statements that are required to be reported under Government Auditing Standards.

 Agency Response:

 Our management letter includes 1 finding and 1 corresponding recommendation.
 DTMB's preliminary response indicates that ORS and Financial Services agree with the recommendation.